Clinical problems due to encephalomyocarditis virus infections in two pig herds

 Routinely performed interventions and treatment of piglets

-Routinely performed interventions and treatment of piglets on herd A and B
+Routinely performed interventions and treatment of piglets are summarized in Table 3.

 All animals in the herd were supplied with the same drinking water.
 It was a combination of ground water and rainwater.
 Water was guided through a sand filter and was disinfected before problems appeared.
 Since problems appeared, acidification took place by using a blend of organic acids (Acilux®, Jodoco, Belgium).
 In early July 2014 water was analyzed.
 Most of the parameters were within normal values, except for total plate count at 22 °C (125000 colony forming units (CFU)/ml), intestinal enterococci (3300 CFU/100 ml) and bicarbonates (346 mg/l).